oclif/oclif.github.io/website/blog/2019-10-31-oclif-node-updates.md

 ## Supporting the future

 As a community we may discover bumps along the way as we upgrade.
-If you notice something related to oclif please feel free to open an issue or submit a pull request under the relevant oclif package within the org (https://github.com/oclif).
+If you notice something related to oclif please feel free to open an issue or submit a pull request under the relevant oclif package within [the org](https://github.com/oclif).

 We look forward to using the latest from Node and the community and keeping oclif healthy along the way.